harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 The Federal Data Catalog is comprised of an aggregation of what are known in the statute, in the [Open Government Data Act,](https://www.congress.gov/bill/115th-congress/house-bill/1770) as agency comprehensive data inventories.
 This is just an index of every data asset they hold, but not the data themselves.

-> That's why there's under-resourcing that agencies are faced with … They're under-resourced in terms of budget and staffing, and it would take an army for every agency to be able to do this comprehensively.
+> … that's why there's under-resourcing that agencies are faced with … They're under-resourced in terms of budget and staffing, and it would take an army for every agency to be able to do this comprehensively.

 **Public Data Project:**\
 Okay, so I understand it's not a repository, but I don't understand completely why it's not comprehensive.
 I mean, the words you just used would make me think that if every agency is submitting their indices, why isn't it comprehensive?